SimonLenhart/SimonLenhart/README.md

+# GitHub Profil of Simon Lenhart

-Hi, I’m @SimonLenhart, a 23-year-old computer science student, who is currently writing his bachelor thesis at the University of Konstanz.
+Hey, my name is Simon Lenhart and I am a 23-year-old computer science student at the University of Konstanz.
+Currently I am writing my bachelor thesis about touch-less interaction with a ticket vending machine.

+***
+## Public Projects

+The following projects are currently available publicly in my GitHub profil:

 In this GitHub profile, I mainly store my personal projects, but also some public projects will get uploaded here.